' How Does Filing for Bankruptcy Affect a Vehicle Loan? - Law Offices of Robert M. Geller, P.A.

 Should I Contact a Debt Settlement Lawyer?

-If you have any questions about whether your car loan will be discharged in bankruptcy, you should speak to an experienced bankruptcy attorney or debt settlement lawyer.
+If you have any questions about whether your car loan will be discharged in bankruptcy, you should speak to an experienced bankruptcy attorney.
 They can help you asses your situation and determine how to proceed.
 For more information or to schedule a consultation to discuss your situation with an experienced debt settlement lawyer, contact the Law Offices of Robert M. Geller at 813-254-5696.

 Archive